whambulance/reference-manager/README.md

 This system implementing this prioritization assumes the following rules:

-* There **should** only ever be one copy of a file at a time
+* There **should** only ever be one live copy of a file at a time - this excludes legacy copies
 * All files required for work **need** to follow **Filename Variation 1**
-* All files required for work **need** to have an Issue property in their metadata
+* All files required for work **need** to have an "Issue" property in their metadata
-* Files not required for work can be any of the 2 filename variations listed
+* Files not required for work (legacy files) can be any of the other 2 filename variations listed

 ## Known bugs
 * Sometimes the dropdowns in the Table glitch and cannot be clicked or hovered over.
 I think this is because the program is trying to insert an invalid value from a filename or reference.
 Haven't fixed this yet